 Since leaving New Jersey, Carol Snow has lived all over the place: Rhode Island, London, Massachusetts, New York, Connecticut, Utah, Arizona, France, and, now, Southern California, where she enjoys working with teens and talking to readers.

-In her free time, Carol Snow spends time with her family, reads (of course), cooks, takes photographs, and talks to her cat.
+In her free time, Carol Snow spends time with her family, reads (of course), cooks, paints, and talks to her cats.
 Despite Google's claims to the contrary, she is not and has never been a poet.

 To get in touch with Carol Snow, please use the contact form.